-- 1. Presiding over the Administrative Board, the Academic Senate, and faculty meetings - 2.
-Appointing deans, departmental directors and university personnel - 3.
-Resolving, on appeal, controversial situations represented by a dean - 4.
-Representing the campus at functions, ceremonies, and academic activities - 5.
-Preparing the campus' annual report and budget petition for submission to the President - 6.
+- 1. Presiding over the Administrative Board, the Academic Senate, and faculty meetings. - 2.
+Appointing deans, departmental directors and university personnel. - 3.
+Resolve controversial appeals against decisions made by deans. - 4.
+Representing the campus at functions, ceremonies, and academic activities. - 5.
+Preparing the campus' annual report and budget petition for submission to the President. - 6.
 Considering and granting promotions, and leaves of absence.